icanbwell/python-mcp-graphql-service-template/README.md

 7. After generation is complete, run `make devsetup` to set up your environment.
 8. In PyCharm, create a new docker compose interpreter and choose 'dev' as the service
 9. Set pytest as the default test runner in PyCharm
+10. Run `make tests` to check that the simple test passes.